Why Self-Service is the New Customer Service | YouDigital Blog

 FAQs are by far the most common type of self-help materials.
-But they shouldn’t be the only one.
+But they shouldn’t be the only ones.

 Since 90% of the information processed by the brain is visual, it’s only natural that today’s customers prefer visual (video & graphic) content.
 You must have noticed that yourself; today, when people look for information on how to perform an action or resolve a problem, they tend to (first of all) search for “how-to” videos!

-Not surprisingly, the “how-to” videos have become the fastest growing category on YouTube.
-Videos are perfect for a quick and efficient self-help, as the brain processes visual information 60,000 times faster than text!
+Not surprisingly, the “how-to” videos have become the fastest-growing category on YouTube.
+Videos are perfect for quick and efficient self-help, as the brain processes visual information 60,000 times faster than text!